maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 all do satisfy both of these conditions.
 It might be possible to generalize this to include more classes of systems.
-We could also enumerate ([#57](https://github.com/maxitg/SetReplace/issues/57)) simple rules and determine how many of them exhibit just one of these properties, both, or neither.
+We could also enumerate ([#57](https://github.com/maxitg/SetReplace/issues/57)) simple rules and determine how many of them exhibit just one of these properties, both or neither.

 To do that, we need to implement tests for both confluence ([#59](https://github.com/maxitg/SetReplace/issues/59), [#477](https://github.com/maxitg/SetReplace/issues/477)) and causal invariance